zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 In the QR-DQN paper:

-- The projection of some arbitrary distribution is to find an allowed distribution (fixed probability mass, variable position) that's closest to it in Wasserstein-1 distance.
+- The projection of some arbitrary distribution is an allowed distribution (fixed probability mass, variable position) that's closest to it in Wasserstein-1 distance.
 - The paper showed that the projected distributional operator converges.
 - However, the paper did not show that the projected distributional *optimality* operator also converges.
 The convergence of this operator is crucial for optimal control from scratch.
 QR-DQN's success might imply this to some extend.